sfbrigade/open_ballot/README.md

 $ npm install

-$ export PATH=./node_modules/.bin:$PATH # You’ll need to do this everytime you open your shell
+$ export PATH=./node_modules/.bin:$PATH # You’ll need to do this everytime you open your shell OR add it to your virtualenv's active script

 $ python setup.py develop